There has been increasing interest and research around the health benefits of eating more plants in your diet.

 There are vegan cheeses out there, but they are more processed and typically the main ingredient is oil.
 So, not the healthiest of swaps.

-There are many easy recipes for using cashews and nutritional yeast as a base to make your own nut based cheese, adding that creamy texture and cheesy flavor.
+There are also many easy recipes for using cashews and nutritional yeast as a base to make your own nut based cheese, adding that creamy texture and cheesy flavor.

 There are many swaps that you can use to replace eggs in recipes.
 One of my go-to swaps is using flaxseeds.
 All you do is mix 1 Tbsp of ground flaxseed with 3 Tbsp water, whisk and allow to thicken for 5 minutes.
 You can also use chia seeds (same combo, but let sit for 10 minutes).